xoascf/SuRun/SuRun/ReadMe.txt

 ------------------------------------------------------------------------------
 Changes:
 ------------------------------------------------------------------------------
-SuRun 1.0.2.104 - 2008-02-16: (Internal Beta)
+SuRun 1.0.2.104 - 2008-02-14: (Internal Beta)
 ----------------------------
+* ShellExecuteHook was replaced by Import Address Table (IAT) Hooking
+  WARNING: This is pretty experimental:
+  SuRunExt.dll get loaded into all Processes that have a Window or are linked to user32.dll.
+SuRun intercepts all calls to LoadLobrary, CreateProcess and GetProcAddress.
+This ables SuRun to run predefined apps with elevated rights and to check for manifests/setup programs more efficiently than with a IShellExecute hook.
+* FIX: SuRun could be hooked by IAT-Hookers.
+CreateProcessWithLogonW could be intercepted by an IAT-Hooker and the Credentials could be used to run an administrative process.
+Now a clean SuRun is started by the Service with "AppInit_Dlls" disabled to do a clean CreateProcessWithLogonW.
-* ShellExtension will be installed/remnoved with Service Start/Stop
+* ShellExtension will be installed/removed with Service Start/Stop

 SuRun 1.0.2.103 - 2008-01-21: (Internal Beta)
 ----------------------------